|1||Kozani, West Macedonia|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Athens air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Athens is currently 3 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|